top of page

 Abstract

-This online conversation features a panel of experts in digital genres for academic communication, led by Dr. María-José Luzón (University of Zaragoza) and Dr. Sofía Albero Posac (University of San Jorge, Zaragoza).
+This online conversation features a panel of experts in digital genres for academic communication, led by Dr. María-José Luzón (University of Zaragoza) and Dr. Sofía Albero Posac (San Jorge University, Zaragoza).
 The full panel includes:

 María José Luzón (University of Zaragoza)